conestack/plumber/README.rst

 Reasoning why currently the methods are not prefixed:
 Plumbing elements are simply not meant to be normal classes.
-Their methods have the single purpose to be called as part of some other class' method calls, never directly.
+Their methods have the single purpose to be called as behavior of some other class' method calls, never directly.
 Configuration of plumbing elements can either be achieved by subclassing them or by putting the configuration on the objects/class they are used for.